-In this last class, we consider looming challenges to the future of cities such as global pandemics and employment polarization.
+In this last class, we consider looming challenges to the future of cities such as global pandemics, working from home, and employment polarization.
 We consider the benefits and costs of urban density and what it means for the future of cities and their residents.

 - Autor, David.
 "The Faltering Urban Opportunity Escalator."
 Aspen Institute Economic Strategy Group.
-2020. - Glaeser, Edward L., "Demand for Density?
+2020. - Duranton, Gilles, and Jessie Handbury.
+"COVID and Cities, Thus Far."
+Economic Policy Review 29 (2023): pp. 6-11. - Glaeser, Edward L., "Demand for Density?
 The Functions of the City in the 21st Century."
-The Brookings Review (2000): 12-15.
+The Brookings Review (2000): 12-15. - Gupta, Arpit, Vrinda Mittal, Jonas Peeters, and Stijn Van Nieuwerburgh, 2021.
+"Flattening the Curve: Pandemic-Induced Revaluation of Urban Real Estate," Journal of Financial Economics 146 (2022), Introduction.